-Average Weather in Savannah Georgia, United States
+Climate and Average Weather Year Round in Savannah Georgia, United States

-In Savannah, the summers are hot and oppressive, the winters are cold, and it is wet and partly cloudy year round.
+In Savannah, the summers are hot and oppressive, the winters are short and cold, and it is wet and partly cloudy year round.
 Over the course of the year, the temperature typically varies from 42°F to 91°F and is rarely below 29°F or above 96°F.

 Based on the tourism score, the best times of year to visit Savannah for warm-weather activities are from early April to late May and from late September to late October.